fannanafahreen/Adverse_Outcome_Prediction/README.md

 ## Project Overview

-This project develops a **SupTech (Supervisory Technology)** machine learning tool that predicts whether a UK FCA-regulated firm will experience an **adverse authorisation outcome** — revocation of authorisation or a formal disciplinary action — within a **24-month horizon**.
+This project develops a **SupTech (Supervisory Technology)** machine learning tool that predicts whether a UK FCA-regulated firm will experience an **adverse authorisation outcome** revocation of authorisation or a formal disciplinary action within a **24-month horizon**.
 The goal is to help the Financial Conduct Authority (FCA) allocate limited supervisory and inspection resources toward the firms most likely to require intervention.

 This is explicitly framed as a **regulatory enforcement prediction problem**, distinct from traditional financial distress or bankruptcy prediction.
-A firm can be financially healthy and still face enforcement (e.g. large banks fined for conduct failures), while a financially struggling firm may never be formally disciplined.
+A firm can be financially healthy and still face enforcement (e.g. **Deutsche Bank** in 2017 banks fined for conduct failures), while a financially struggling firm may never be formally disciplined.
 The literature has extensively studied bankruptcy prediction; regulatory enforcement prediction for non-bank financial firms remains comparatively underexplored.

 ### Research Question